shinesanthosh/cuckoo/README.md

 ## Deployed code (How to use)

-✨ Cuckoo is currently hosted on repl.it
+> Cuckoo is not currently hosted anywhere

-✨ Mention `@ShineSanthosh2` in any thread to get the thread as a DM

-> The current refresh time is set to 1 minute.
-But the DM may take upto 5 Minutes to reach the end user

 ## The web console repo